Hi everyone,

 Hi,

-Unfortunately there is no way currently to make brilliant notify-send
+Unfortunately there is no way currently to make brilliant notify-send work on WSL.

 The workaround is to install BurntToast which is

-module (or command) that allows you to show native notifications.
+powershell module (or command) that allows you to show native notifications.

 After it’s installed we can write a script that can execute PowerShell “cmdlet” from within WSL.

-So when BurntToast is installed let’s create a super simple bash script (name it like wsl-notify
+So when BurntToast is installed let’s create a super simple bash script (name it like wsl-notify)

 #!/usr/bin/env -bash